Views2k/Wisp/README.md

 automatically a better run.
 Speed, your line, and whether the game awards points still matter.

-The percentage is **angle bonus, not total score**.
-Wisp does not detect zone entry, confirm that points are being awarded, or predict your final points.
-Verified guidance currently supports Steam
-FH6 **6.440.853.0**.
-Other builds, including Xbox app / Microsoft Store PC, can use **Custom target** guidance with their own target angle and tolerance.
-Native HUD compatibility alone does not enable a verified scoring profile.

 Choose the guidance in **Appearance > Gauges**.
 Adjust its size and position, enable dark shading for bright skies, or add a black background with adjustable